Part of speech: noun

 Origin: Old English, pre-12th century

 "I try to have a relaxing eventide with no screens after 8 p.m."

 "The garden is filled with flowers that only open at eventide."

-In Old English, "ǣfentīd" was used for the end of the day, while "ǣfnung" was specifically the time of dusk falling.
+In Old English, "ǣfentīd" was used for the end of the day, while "ǣfnung" referred specifically to the time of dusk falling.
 In modern English, "evening" sums up both of those words to refer to the time from about 6 p.m. to 10 p.m.
-Next time you say goodbye to someone after dinner, try "Have a good eventide!"
+The next time you say goodbye to someone after dinner, try, "Have a good eventide."

 Did you Know?

-Turn to Old English to spice up your time descriptions.
-Eventide is the evening, a moment is precisely 90 seconds, and a mileway is about 20 minutes, or how long it takes to walk a mile.
+Turn to Old English to give variety to your time descriptions.
+"Eventide" is "the evening," a "moment" is "precisely 90 seconds," and a "mileway" is "about 20 minutes," or how long it takes to walk a mile.